iPhone X Battery Case By Mophie Possibly Leaked Ahead Of Product Release

 — 9to5Mac (@9to5mac) April 13, 2018

 With Apple’s iPhone X released back in November, owners of this newest smartphone are certainly waiting for that extra power boost.
-However, Apple recently released a new update to the iOS which specifically includes a “beta” version of a new “Battery Health” settings feature.
+However, Apple recently released a new update to the iOS, which specifically includes a “beta” version of a new “Battery Health” settings feature.
 Inside that feature, iPhone X users can take a look at their battery’s maximum capacity as well as peak performance capabilities.

 Wireless charging on-the-go. #StayPowerful pic.twitter.com/e8x4YUh6vB